 With your hopper feeder set up, you should already be seeing a variety of birds visiting your yard.
 If that’s enough to keep you occupied, you can stop there.

-However, if you’re looking to easily add woodpeckers to your visiting lineup of birds and give your regular birds a high-fat treat, you should add a suet feeder to your yard.
+However, if you’re looking to easily add Woodpeckers and Nuthatches to your visiting lineup of birds and give your regular birds a high-fat treat, you should add a suet feeder to your yard.
 It’s such an easy and cheap way to draw in different bird species.

-A suet cage will only cost you three bucks.
+A suet cage will only cost you a few bucks.
 Get one of these to hang next to your hopper feeder.

 Related Article: The Definitive Bird Seed Power Rankings